 Aside from that, I don’t have any strict guidelines.
 Generally presentations have little text on slide, a goal of around 1 slide per minute works well, and remember that slides are enhancements for talks, not crutches.

-Please send me a link to your slides via email before lab on Monday, October 02.
+Please send me a link to your slides via email before lab on Thursday, March 06.

-I’m looking forward to learning about these papers in more depth next Monday!
+I’m looking forward to learning about these papers in more depth next week!

 The next milestone in the Remodeling Project is the a presentation on core of the Project, the methodology.
 For the past few weeks you have been studying this paper, which includes figuring out the authors’ methods and how you are going to recreate the project.
-For the sake of sharing your Project with your classmates and because people learn by teaching, I ask that you present the methods in lab in 2 weeks, on October 16.
+For the sake of sharing your Project with your classmates and because people learn by teaching, I ask that you present the methods in lab in 2 weeks, on March 20.

 In terms of this presentation, I ask for the sake of time that it is only 7 minutes.
 For the content, I think that a balance of 2:3:1 on: